CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Setting-Date-and-Time.md

 Configure the NTP server:

 1. Create a `.keys` file, such as `/etc/ntp.keys`.
-Specify a number (from 1-65535) and an encryption method (M=MD5).
+Specify a key identifier (a number from 1-65535), an encryption method (M for MD5), and the password.
 The following provides an example:

 ```
 #